 According to the National Highway Traffic Safety Administration, an estimated 66 percent of accident deaths involve aggressive driving behaviors.

 Were you injured in an accident caused by another driver’s road rage?
 If so, you may be entitled to compensation for resulting medical bills, lost wages, and pain and suffering.
-The experienced team of car accident lawyers at The Edwards Law Firm will review your case, free of charge, and inform you of your legal options.
+The experienced team of auto accident attorneys in Tulsa at The Edwards Law Firm will review your case, free of charge, and inform you of your legal options.
+Schedule a consultation today.